GabeScott/standard-works-vault/General Conference/1975 April - Obedience, Consecration, and Sacrifice.md

 We are under covenant to live the law of consecration.

-With this in mind, hear this word from the Lord: “If you will that I give unto you a place in the celestial world, you must prepare yourselves by doing the things which I have commanded you and required of you.”
-(D&C 78:7.)
+With this in mind, hear this word from the Lord: “If you will that I give unto you a place in the celestial world, you must prepare yourselves by doing the things which I have commanded you and required of you.” ([[D&C 78.7|D&C 78:7]].)

 It is our privilege to consecrate our time, talents, and means to build up his kingdom.
 We are called upon to sacrifice, in one degree or another, for the furtherance of his work.
 Obedience is essential to salvation; so, also, is service; and so, also, are consecration and sacrifice.